Palm Sunday Gospel Reflection

 He has fulfilled the prophecy of Isaiah: “By his wounds we are healed.”
 The wounded Lord is with us in these difficult days.

 The buds of hope can be seen in the extraordinary goodness of people.
 Heroic, selfless medical staff.
-Hundreds of trained people returning to make their contribution.
-The unselfish acceptance of severe restrictions for the sake of others.
+Volunteers in every parish making life better for others.

 Think of the humble donkey carrying Jesus into Jerusalem on Palm Sunday.
 I may not have much to offer, but the little sacrifice I make for the wellbeing of others makes me a carrier: not a carrier of virus, but a carrier of Jesus, the wounded healer.

 “Let us keep our eyes fixed on Jesus, who leads us in our faith and brings it to perfection.”